 2. Key West Lighthouse

-The Key West Lighthouse is a magnificent landmark positioned in Key West, Florida.
+The Key West Lighthouse is a magnificent landmark in Key West, Florida.
 This impressive lighthouse was built in 1825 to help ships navigate the dangerous reefs and enter the port.
-The 22-metre (73-foot) tower remained in operation until 1969.
+The 22-meter (73-foot) tower remained in operation until 1969.

 Here you can discover the island’s maritime history and enjoy spectacular sunsets in Florida.
-For the best views, you’ll have to climb 88 iron steps to get to the top of the lighthouse.
+You’ll have to climb 88 iron steps for the best views to get to the top of the lighthouse.

 3. Bok Tower Gardens